radcamp/radcamp.github.io/Kigali2023/ipyrad-CLI-FullTutorial.md

 This step filters reads based on quality scores and maximum number of uncalled bases, and can be used to detect Illumina adapters in your reads, which is sometimes a problem under a couple different library prep scenarios.
-We know the our data are very clean (remember the FastQC results!), so lets just pretend like there is a little noise toward the 3' end of R1 reads.
-To account for this we will trim reads to 100bp.
+We know the our data have an excess of low-quality bases toward the 5' end (remember the FastQC results!), so lets use this opportunity to trim off some of those low quality regions.
+To account for this we will trim reads to 100bp, removing the last 10bp of our 110bp reads.

-> **Note:** Here, we are just trimming the reads for the sake of demonstration.
-In reality you'd want to be more careful about choosing these values.

 Edit your params file again with and change the following two parameter settings: